Monday, 5 Feb.

 ❚ scan returns a new stream of accumulated values.

-- As you can see in the lesson, the output stream does not start with the seed.
+- As you can see, the output stream does not start with the seed.
 This is how it works, for example, in RxJS.

 - In some other reactive stream libraries (like xstream and Most.js) the output stream starts with the seed.